ycolagelo/FinTech-Case-study/ReadMe.md

 * Opening of accounts and loan approvals are now done instantly and in the comfort of your own home.
 * Financial Technology has caused major disruption in the traditional banking system forcing them to lower fees, become more transparent and simplified.
 * FinTech has simplified financial planning.
 With the use of AI, consumers are able to see spending patterns, savings and cashflow resulting in a future projection   of a customers overall financial health.
-*The introduction of digital currency has brought about a new wave of banking and exchanging goods and services.
+* The introduction of digital currency has brought about a new wave of banking and exchanging goods and services.

 * What are the other major companies in this domain?
 Some of the major companies in this domain are:
-*  Borrowell(Fintech lending company),
+*  Borrowell (Fintech lending company)
-* Wealthsimple(Provides a saving and investment platform)
+* WealthSimple (Provides a saving and investment platform)
 * Lending Loop (Fintech company providing lending to small businesses)

 ## Results